Ricardo Rosset: After Formula One

 After leaving the team at the end of the season, Rosset quit racing entirely to concentrate on his sportswear business in Brazil.
-However, he made a return to racing in the 2008 Brazilian GT3 Championship, partnering Brazilian filmmaker Walter Salles.
+However, he made a return to racing in the 2008 Brazilian GT3 Championship, partnering Brazilian filmmaker Walter Salles (not to be confused with Gualter Salles, against whom Rosset had earlier competed in British Formula 3).
 At the end of the season, the pair had won four times in their Ford GT and finished second in the overall standings.

 Encouraged by this performance, Rosset bought the Footwork FA17 chassis that he raced in 1996, and planned to enter it in a historic F1 series in 2009, but ultimately did not.
 He later bought his 1998 Tyrrell 026 on eBay, and keeps both cars at his home.
 He has said of his Formula One career, "I was very grateful I had the chance...
 I did my best, the best I could do.
 I pushed as hard as I could...
 What people say, it doesn't bother me."

 Rosset went on to win the Porsche GT3 Cup Brasil in 2010, 2013, and 2015.